 Seventies Batman:[looking at Superman's mullet] Not going "hippie" on us, are you?

-The big-screen Batman ditched the classic blue-and-gray comic/TV suit for the rubber-molded black one, although the final twosequels went with dark blue and silver.
+The big-screen Batman is the Trope Maker, ditching the classic blue-and-gray comic/TV suit for the rubber-molded black one, although the final twosequels went with dark blue and silver.

 Catwoman routinely wears black rubber or leather in all of herfilmincarnations.
 That includes Halle Berry, too.
 Prior to the first Tim BurtonBatman movie, and for a while afterwards, comic book Catwoman tended towards purple spandex or dresses.